flex

 to fill the size of its wrapper (you must putrelative

-on abox
+on the parent element of abox

-wrapper).
+).
 Useful for setting up a panel (e.g. hero or card) background image with text overlay.

 Positions